Huray-hub/eclass-utils/README.md

 E-class utils is a set of tools for accessing various data from the Greek government's e-class platform from the terminal, in a friendly manner.

-## Features
+## Modules

 ### Assignments
-Fetches all the assignments from the enrolled courses, sorted by deadlines.
+Fetches all the assignments from the enrolled courses, sorted by deadline.

-### Professors' contact information (later)
+### Authentication
-Fetch professors' mobile phone and email
+Provides authentication session for Greek government's e-class platform